splunk/addonfactory-ucc-generator/docs/advanced/custom_mapping.md

-We can use this feature to map field values to more meaningful values for display in a table.
-The category field, for example, stores values such as 1, 2, and 4.
-Displaying values as they are might confuse the end user; therefore, to avoid confusion, we can map these values to meaningful values, as shown in the example below.
+We can use this feature to map each field with meaningful value to display in the table.
+For example, The category field contains 1, 2, and 4 values, but when those values are displayed as it is then the user might get confused as those values do not signify the meaning of their mapping.
+To avoid this confusion user can map each field with meaningful value as shown in the example below.

 ### Usage